Staying Safe: COVID-19 Updates

 - No food or drinks will be allowed at this time.

 You can now watch our weekly Shabbat services from the comfort of your own home.
 Visit our livestreaming page to tune in.
 You can also view services on the temple’s Facebook page (you don’t need a Facebook account to participate).

-9:15 am - 10:15 am | Torah Study with Rabbi Beth Singer, followed by Mourner's…
+9:15 am - 10:15 am | Torah Study with Rabbi Jonathan Singer, followed by Mourner's…

 9:30 am - 11:00 am | Join us for In-Person Shabbat Morning Services in our…

 10:00 am - 11:00 am | A Zoom seminar - " The Spiritual Teachings of…